 - Immunological phenotype of severe sepsis, SIRS, MODS, and HLH

-Clinical projects in the Division of Critical Care are aided by comprehensive databases maintained in areas of the Division’s activities including cardiopulmonary resuscitation, ECMO, head trauma, and Medical Emergency Team (MET).
+Clinical projects in the Division of Pediatric Critical Care are aided by comprehensive databases maintained in areas of the Division’s activities including cardiopulmonary resuscitation, ECMO, head trauma, and medical emergency team (MET).
 In addition, fellows have access to other resources within the larger UT Southwestern community, including the Perot Brain and Nerve Injury Center, the Maternal Fetal Medicine Network, and the Pediatric Pharmacology Research Units (PPRU) networks.

 Our program is closely integrated with the Departments of Biochemistry, Clinical Nutrition, Pulmonary Vascular Biology, Pharmacology, Physiology, Cell Biology, and Neuroscience, making research opportunities available outside of the Division.

 Mentored Research Projects and Scholarship

 - Each fellow is expected to complete a research project under the guidance and with the help of a mentor and a scholarship oversight committee.

 - Each fellow is encouraged to select a research project that best meets her or his own interests and career plans.
 This project is expected to lead to presentation of one or more abstracts at national meetings and publication of a manuscript in a peer-reviewed journal.

 - Scholarship may also include chapters, state-of-the-art reviews, and case reports.

 - Second- and third-year fellows attend the national meetings of the Society of Critical Care Medicine, American Thoracic Society, and Pediatric Academy Societies (PAS).

 - Each graduate should complete and publish at least one manuscript arising from their research endeavors.

 Specialized Research Training Opportunities

 Fellows who plan for a clinical research track may apply for additional studies to pursue a Master in Public Health (M.P.H.) or one of three Clinical Sciences programs available through the Center for Translational Medicine: Graduate certificate (two-year program), Master’s Degree in Clinical Science (two-year program), or Masters Degree with Distinction (three-year program).

 External and Internal Funding Opportunities

 - Fellows in the Pediatric Critical Care Fellowship are eligible for several external sources of funding from the American Academy of Pediatrics, NIH, and several other national organizations and foundations.